Triarite/CollegeMarketplace305/docs/ABTEST.md

 **Variations:**

-Recommnded_Page(Enabled) - these users will have access to a functioning recommended page Recommended_Page(Disabled) - these users will not havea recommended page
+Recommended_Tab(Disabled) - these users will not have access to a recommended page Recommended_Tab(Enabled) - these users will have access to a functioning recommended tab

 ---

 ## Angel